Manipulating 3D Molecules in a Fixed-Dimensional E(3)-Equivariant Latent Space: Experiments

 \paragraph{Latent Interpolation} The fixed-dimensional latent space allows flexible manipulation of molecular representations via vector convex combinations.
 In MolFLAE, the regularization loss further encourages smooth transitions between latent codes, facilitating continuous transformations between molecules.
 Fig.~\ref{fig:latent-interpolation} presents the interpolation of three pairs of molecules, indicating smooth transformations of shape and orientation.

 To further quantify the quality of interpolation, We evaluate the trend of properties of the intermediate molecules during the transformation, considering both structural and physical properties (detailed descriptions are provided in Appendix~\ref{appendix:Interpotation-Metrics}).
 We compute the Pearson correlation coefficient $r$ between each property value and its corresponding interpolation index (adjusted with the sign of property difference between the source and target molecule).
 We also report the associated $p$-values from the Pearson significance test to assess the statistical evidence for linear trends.
 A property is considered to exhibit significant linear variation along the interpolation trajectory if the null hypothesis of zero correlation is rejected at the 5\% significance level, i.e., if $-\log p > - \log(0.05) \approx 1.3$.
 Detailed results are documented in Table~\ref{tab:latent-interpolation-physical} and Table~\ref{tab:latent-interpolation-shape}.
+We also report the step-wise molecular validity and atom stability during interpolation in Table~\ref{tab:interpolation-stepwise}, which indicates that most intermediate molecules are valid and stable.

 \paragraph{Applying MolFLAE to optimize molecules targeting the human glucocorticoid receptor (hGR)} To assess the real-world utility of our method, we applied our method to optimize drug candidates for the hGR, which requires balancing hydrophobic-interaction-centric binding with aqueous solubility.
 The hGR is a key target for anti-inflammatory, and our optimization starts from two known actives.
 AZD2906 is a potent hGR modulator but is poorly soluble \citep{HEMMERLING20165741}, while BI-653048 is more soluble but less potent \citep{doi:10.1021/ml500387y}.
 To showcase the performance of our model, We computationally evaluate the potency and hydrophilicity with Glide docking and QikProp CLogPo/w from the Schrodinger Suite, where lower docking scores indicate better potency, and lower CLogPo/w values indicate better hydrophilicity.
 These computational metrics align with real-world properties of AZD2906 and BI-653048.
 AZD2906 has a docking score of -13.16 and a high CLogPo/w of 5.61, whereas BI-653048 shows a better CLogPo/w of 3.90 but a weaker docking score of -10.62 (Fig.~\ref{fig:case}B and C).
 These results facilitate the computational evaluation of MolFLAE generated molecules.